JayceLovell/And-Then-They-Were-Few-er/README.md

 #### Damien

-A young apprentice of Nikki Test who was planning on using the Synthesizer for morally bankrupt purposes.
+A young apprentice of Nikki Test.

 #### Jayson

 A player, stud, and a clumsy wanna be detective trying to solve the mystery but ruins clues and makes chaos.
 Justice warrior, noisy and loud .Odd character obsesses with mysteries and conspiracies.
-Him ruining clues by accident could be a plan from him to hide that he killed the scientist.

 #### Mirianne